Home / Compare Travel Insurance / Travel insurance for Asi…

-Imagine you’re exploring an Asian city and you suddenly require medical attention, or a pickpocket steals your bag with your credit cards and passport inside.
+Imagine you’re exploring an Asian city, and you suddenly require medical attention, or a pickpocket steals your bag with your credit cards and passport inside.
 What do you do?
-Travel insurance can help you when things like this happen, and potentially save your trip from getting cut short.
+Travel insurance can help you when things like this happen, and potentially save your trip from being cut short.

 Getting sick or injured overseas can be disastrous for your health and holiday plans, and it can also hurt your bank balance.
 Unfortunately, Australia doesn’t have a Reciprocal Health Care Agreement with any Asian countries, so Medicare won’t foot the bill.

 Petty theft occurs in most cities around the world, and tourists are prime targets for local criminals.
-That’s where travel insurance can save the day and cover your luggage and personal effects from theft (provided your bags aren’t left unattended).
-It can also protect your property from damage and loss.
+That’s where travel insurance can save the day and cover your luggage, valuables and other personal effects if they’re lost or stolen (provided your bags aren’t left unattended).

 Missing a connecting flight due to a cancellation or delay can leave you with out-of-pocket expenses and throw your itinerary into disarray.
-Luckily, travel insurance can provide financial protection for cancellations or delays – up to a limit, depending on the level of cover purchased.
+Luckily, travel insurance can provide financial protection for cancellation costs – up to a limit, and depending on the level of cover purchased.

 If your airline doesn’t reimburse you for your cancelled or delayed flights, travel insurance may.
 Or if you’ve booked a tour you can’t make because of cancelled or delayed flights, travel insurance can help cover additional travel and accommodation expenses.
 This cover varies among insurance providers and will depend on your trip policy.

-If you are liable for injuring a person, causing their death or damaging their belongings, your legal fees or any damages paid could put a serious dent in your pocket.
-With travel insurance, however, you can be covered in cases where you are found personally liable; it’s advisable you do not admit liability or promise to make a payment before discussing the situation with your insurer.
+If you’re liable for injuring a person, causing their death or damaging their belongings, your legal fees or any damages payable could put a serious dent in your pocket.
+With travel insurance, however, you may be covered in cases where you’re found personally liable; it’s advisable, however, that you don’t admit liability or promise to make a payment before discussing the situation with your insurer.

-If you’re overseas when a natural disaster occurs in your destination country, your travel insurance may be able to cover you against storms, landslides, earthquakes and more.
+If you’re overseas when a natural disaster occurs in your destination country, your travel insurance may cover you against storms, landslides, earthquakes and more.
 If you’re going to a country known for its volcanic eruptions, you may want to consider volcano and ash cloud cover.

 Asia is a place bursting with adventures just waiting to be experienced.
 From taking a kayak tour through Si Phan Don in Laos to trekking through the jungle in Hong Kong, there are endless things to try.
 However, adventure sports are usually not covered in a typical policy.